DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-02-reasons-for-rejection-iteration-6.md

 We will only show:

-- “No science GCSE grade (C) or above, or equivalent” when the candidate is not applying to a primary course
+- “No science GCSE grade (C) or above, or equivalent” when the candidate is not applying to a primary course§
 - “Subject knowledge” when the candidate is not applying to a primary course
 - “Visa sponsorship” when the candidate does not have british citizenship